KingPuffin/Lab4a/README.md

 # `atlys_remote_terminal_pb`
 This is the top level of the project.
 This instantiates everything else and wires everything up using all of the signals.
 This also  interacts with the ports on the FPGA.

+#MicroBlaze
+Microblaze functionality was achieved.
+Pictures added to github illustrate its functionality.
+Pictures titled swt0C.png, swt0D.png are displaying the switch that is currently flipped. led.png and leds.png illustrate the led functionality.

 # Testing and Debugging
 - Most of the bugs came from getting used to UART and everything else, such as double chars.
 - Sensitivity lists were a bit of a problem